 Veni Vidi Film is a creative production company.
 Our passion lies in developing and producing work that engages audiences through unique and untold perspectives with focused and imaginative storytelling.

-Building on a growing network of talent we also want to help foster a collective of creatives drawing from each other through collaboration to create great work under one company umbrella.
-Our present slate of work includes shorts films and a number of television pilots and features in development.
+Building on a growing network of talent we also want to help foster a collective of creatives drawing from each other through collaboration to create great work together.
+Our present slate of work includes shorts and a number of pilots and features in development.